timbec/gatsby-portfolio-blog/content/blog/react-hooks-one/index.md

 > a configuration of the agent and its environment.

-Put more clearly: State is wherever we are in a program, and to move from state to state, we use *actions*.
+Put less opaquely: State is wherever we are in a program, and to move from state to state, we use *actions*.
 Some actions can be performed on certain states, and not others.
 In a game of checkers, the squares of the checkerboard are our state, and *action* we perform our to move from one square, one state, to another.

 We have an **initial state** and a **goal state** and in our above example:
 `const [newsPosts, setNewsPosts] = useState([]);`